Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Reduction to distributed nonlocal computation

 Moreover, the resulting protocol for $\bf \mathsf{CHSH_q^{dist}}$ is itself regular. \end{proposition} The fact that $\mathcal P^{\rm{dist}}$ is regular when $\mathcal P$ is regular because of the symmetry all elements of $\F_q^*$.
 To see the statement about the winning probability of $\mathcal P^{\rm{dist}}$ , notice that $\mathcal {P^*}$ succeeds if and only if the type of errors produced in two uses of $\mathcal P$ in $\mathcal P^{\rm{dist}}$ give errors of opposite sign.
 Hence, the following calculation confirms the above proposition.

 Because of Proposition \ref{nonlocal_prop}, it suffices to prove an upper bound of $2/q-1/q^2$ for the winning probability of regular strategies in $\bf\mathsf{CHSH_q^{dist}}$ to finish the proof of Theorem \ref{main_thm}.
-Notice that, as hinted before, this value is exactly the winning probability which is achieved by the strategy that both players just output $0$.
-This can be seen to be the best linear approximation to the polynomial $f(x,y)=xy$ which is aligned with the philosophy of Linden et al \cite{nonlocal_comp} on equivalence of quantum and classical players for the distributed version of the game.
+Notice that, as hinted before, this value is exactly the winning probability achieved by the trivial strategy in which both players just output $0$.
+This can be seen to be the best linear approximation to the polynomial $f(x,y)=xy$ which is aligned with the philosophy of Linden et al. \cite{nonlocal_comp} on equivalence of quantum and classical players for the distributed version of the game.

 Now we proceed to the proof of Theorem \ref{main_thm}.
 For simplicity, throughout this proof we shall assume $q$ is a prime.
 However, essentially the same argument works in general with some small modifications mentioned at the end of the section.
-First we need the following lemma proved in Appendix \ref{NC_app}. \begin{lemma} Let $\omega$ be a $q^{\rm{th}}$ primitive root of unity.
+First we need the following lemma. \begin{lemma} Let $\omega$ be a $q^{\rm{th}}$ primitive root of unity.
 For any set of unit vector $u_x,v_y\in \C^n$ we have